 At one point, the Pope remarked to the members of the synod: “I cannot ever tire of encouraging you to dialogue fearlessly.”

 Pope Francis is not without his critics, and ones more numerous and severe than mine.

 Like “birthers” who peddle stories about President Obama, Pope Francis has his own tormentors who are found online.
 Their primary goals of spreading falsehoods and the discrediting of Francis’s papacy are clear.

-More mainline figures, including a few high ranking prelates, aim to minimize the pope’s every advance, in order to immobilize his agenda, or twist interpretation so as to assure “nothing has changed with Pope Francis,” in a code meant to signal to particular constituents to wait out Francis’s papacy, and essentially “go back to sleep.”
+Mainline figures, including high ranking prelates, aim to minimize the Pope’s every advance and to immobilize his agenda.
+Or, they assure their listeners that “nothing has changed with Pope Francis,” meaning to wait out Francis’s papacy, and mostly “go back to sleep.”